varshneyanmol/Ninja-Coder_Anmol-varshney/README.md

 It prompts user to enter a range (space seperated).
 Then it asks for how many random numbers(N) are to be generated in that range.
 It prints "two lists" on the console:

-	1.First list contains all the numbers which are high biased i.e. 73% of N which are greater than 'middle of [min, max]'.
+	1.First list contains all the numbers which are high biased i.e. 73% of N which are greater or equal to the 'middle of [min, max]'.
 	2.Second list contains all the numbers which are low biased i.e. 27% of N which are less than 'middle of [min, max]'.